nullwiz/webstruct/README.md

 # webstruct
-clean architecture example of a golang microservice and frontend written in react + tailwindCSS
+example of a golang microservice and frontend written in react + tailwindCSS